juji-io/datalevin/doc/server.md

 is a better choice.
 The server accepts either format just as well.
 Other format may be added in the future if necessary.

-The command messages are Clojure maps, e.g. `{:type :list-databases :args []}`.
-The command responses are also Clojure maps. e.g. `{:type :command-complete :results ["mydb" "hr-db"]}`.
+The command messages are EDN maps, e.g. `{:type :list-databases :args []}`.
+The command responses are also EDN maps. e.g. `{:type :command-complete :results ["mydb" "hr-db"]}`.
 For bulk data, the client/server switch to a direct copy-in/copy-out sub-protocol, where data are continuously streamed.
-The copy-in/copy-out data stream messages are batched data in Clojure vectors instead of maps.
+The copy-in/copy-out data stream messages are batched data in EDN vectors instead of maps.

 User defined functions (e.g. filtering predicates) are serialized and sent to